Soundmatters/AudioPreservationReformattingStationAndWorkflow/Audio Reformatting Workstation Overview 13nov2017.md

 # Workstation Overview

-The CUNY TV Archive audio workstation is designed to carry out the preservation-reformatting of signal stored on three obsolete physical audio carriers.
-This reformatting includes signal exctraction from 1/4-inch open reel tape, compact cassette, and DAT, the conversion of the extracted analog signals (open-reel and cassette) to a digital bitstream, and the encoding bitstreams to a file format.
+The CUNY TV Archive audio workstation is designed to carry out the preservation-reformatting of the audio signal stored on three obsolete media types: 1/4-inch open reel tape, compact cassette, and DAT.
+The workstation also converts the extracted analog signals (open-reel and cassette) to a digital bitstream, and captures and encodesthe bitstream to a file format.

+# Current Capabilities

-The following is an overview of the workstation's current technical capabilities:
+The following is an overview of the workstation's technical capabilities:

 ### Open-reel tape.
 1/4-inch